wadelau/wadelau.github.io/hanjst/hanjst-function.md

 </ul>
 ```

-The expected output will be list as below.
+The expected output will be shown as below.

 ```html
 <ul>